ibm-cloud-docs/discovery-data/backup.md

 You must also have the following system requirement: Red Hat Enterprise Linux version 7.5 or later.

-## Process overview
+### Process overview
 {: #overview}

 Summary of the backup process:

   1. Back up IBM Cloud Pak for Data, if required.
-For more information, see [Backup and restore](https://www.ibm.com/support/knowledgecenter/en/SSQNUZ_2.1.0/com.ibm.icpdata.doc/zen/admin/backup_restore.html){: external}.
+For more information, see [Backing up and restoring your project](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/admin/backup_restore.html){: external}.
-  1. Ensure that the {{site.data.keyword.discoveryshort}} instance being backed up meets the prerequisites listed in [Backing up {{site.data.keyword.discoveryfull}}](/docs/services/discovery-data?topic=discovery-data-backup-restore#wddata-backup).
+  1. Ensure that the {{site.data.keyword.discoveryshort}} instance being backed up meets the prerequisites listed in [Backing up {{site.data.keyword.discoveryfull}} by using the backup scripts](/docs/services/discovery-data?topic=discovery-data-backup-restore#wddata-backup).
   1. Copy the data from the data service to the matching service on the new pod.
   1. Clean or groom the data, as necessary.

 Summary of the restore process:

-  1. Use the generated backup to restore a {{site.data.keyword.discoveryshort}} application to an existing and/or new {{site.data.keyword.discoveryshort}} installation.
+  1. Use the generated backup to restore a {{site.data.keyword.discoveryshort}} application to an existing or new {{site.data.keyword.discoveryshort}} installation.
   1. Copy the data from the new pod to the data service.
   1. Enable requests on the new {{site.data.keyword.discoveryshort}} instance.

-## Example syntax
+### Example syntax
 {: #example-syntax}

 In the following procedures, angle brackets (`< >`) are used to indicate variables that need to be substituted with values for your local installation, and curly brackets (`{ }`) are used literally in `bash` scripts and commands.
 This use of curly brackets differs from the standard Watson documentation convention of using curly brackets to indicate substitutions.
 {: important}

-## Backup scripts
+### Backup scripts
 {: #backup-scripts}

-There are two versions of the `all-backup-restore.sh` backup and restore scripts.
-One set is for {{site.data.keyword.discoveryshort}} versions 2.0.0 and 2.0.1; the other is for versions 2.1.0 and later. **If you are backing up a 2.0 version of {{site.data.keyword.discoveryshort}}, and then restoring to version 2.1.0 or later -- backup with the 2.0 scripts and restore with the 2.1 scripts.**
-{: important}
+Use the `all-backup-restore.sh` backup and restore script to back up and restore to {{site.data.keyword.discoveryshort}} version 2.1.0 or later.

- -  Backup/restore scripts for version 2.1.3 and later.
+ -  Backup/restore scripts for version 2.1.3 and 2.1.4.
 [GitHub repository](https://github.com/watson-developer-cloud/doc-tutorial-downloads/tree/master/discovery-data/2.1.3){: external}.
  -  Backup/restore scripts for versions 2.1.0 through 2.1.2.
 [GitHub repository](https://github.com/watson-developer-cloud/doc-tutorial-downloads/tree/master/discovery-data/2.1){: external}.
- -  Backup/restore scripts for 2.0.0 and 2.0.1: [GitHub repository](https://github.com/watson-developer-cloud/doc-tutorial-downloads/tree/master/discovery-data/2.0){: external}.

 You will need all files stored in the applicable GitHub repository to perform a backup and restore.
 Follow the instructions in GitHub Help to clone or download a zip file of the repository.
 {: important}